• Skip to main content

 Tried this recipe?
 Tag me TODAY!If you recreated this authentic recipe, I’d love to see it!
 Tag me on Instagram at @wokandkin.

-This post was originally published on 23/10/20 and updated with new photos in August 2021.
+This post was originally published on 23/10/20 and updated with new FAQ in June 2023.

 Join the family!